This post may contain affiliate links from which i can earn a commission

-As we move into midlife our thoughts turn more towards what is important to us and what we want out of this next part of our lives.
+As we move into midlife our thoughts turn more towards what is important to us.

 It is not too late to make changes now that will absolutely benefit how you think, move and feel.

 In the above list of conditions I specifically mentioned Alzeimers.
-This would have to be one of the most wretched diseases and it has eluded researcher’s ability to find a cure.
+This is one of the most wretched diseases and it has eluded researcher’s ability to find a cure.

 Why I mention this disease specifically is because there are twice as many women that fall prey to it’s clutches as there are men.

 Women are the worst for multi tasking and I don’t mean they are bad at it.
 I mean due to their multiple roles as mother, partner, employee, business owner and whatever else they take on, they multitask to get all the things done.